 Naval Reserve Officers Training Corps Program

-The Naval Reserve Officers Training Corps (NROTC) offers young men and women the opportunity to qualify for a full scholarship and a commission in the Navy or Marine Corps.
-NROTC midshipmen are required to complete the naval science courses and attend weekly professional seminars.
+The Naval Reserve Officers Training Corps (NROTC) offers young men and women the opportunity to qualify for a full scholarship and a commission in the US Navy or Marine Corps.
+NROTC midshipmen are required to complete the Naval Science courses and attend weekly professional seminars and physical training sessions.
 During the summer, NROTC midshipmen participate in active duty at sea or shore-based training cruises for approximately four weeks.
-Upon receiving the baccalaureate and completing the NROTC program, qualified midshipmen are commissioned as ensigns in the U.S. Navy or second lieutenants in the Marine Corps.
+Upon receiving their baccalaureate degrees and completing the NROTC program, qualified midshipmen are commissioned as Ensigns in the US Navy or Second Lieutenants in the Marine Corps.
 Commissioned naval officers go on to training in various warfare specialties and serve as surface or submarine officers, naval aviators, or SEALs.
-Marine Corps officers attend basic school in Quantico, Virginia, and serve in fields such as infantry, artillery, and aviation.
-Staff positions (intelligence, law, medicine) are not normally offered through NROTC.
-Students may join the NROTC through any one of the following programs.
+Restricted line positions (intelligence, law, medicine, supply) are not normally offered through NROTC.
+Marine Corps officers attend The Basic School in Quantico, Virginia, and serve in fields such as infantry, artillery, logistics, intelligence, and aviation.
+Students may join the NROTC through any one of the following programs:

 Four-Year Scholarship Program—Students enter the NROTC Four-Year Scholarship Program through national competition and are appointed midshipmen in the Naval Reserve.
-While enrolled, a four-year-scholarship student receives government-provided tuition, fees, $350 per semester for books, uniforms, and an allowance of up to $400 per month.
-Upon graduation, students are commissioned with a minimum four-year active duty service obligation.
-Scholarship Program students must include in their degree program courses in English, calculus, cultural awareness, physics, national security policy, and naval science and participate in three summer training periods of approximately four weeks each.
+While enrolled, a four-year-scholarship student receives government-provided tuition and fees, $375 per semester for books, uniforms, and an allowance of up to $400 per month.
+Upon graduation, students are commissioned with a minimum five-year active duty service obligation (four years for Marines).
+Navy Scholarship Program students must include in their degree program courses in English, calculus, cultural awareness, physics, national security policy, and naval science and participate in three summer training periods of approximately four weeks each.
+Marine Option scholarship program students must include English, national security policy, and naval science in their degree program in addition to three summer training periods of approximately four weeks each.

-Two-Year Scholarship Program—Selection for this program is made through national competition, based on the student’s academic record, physical qualifications, and an interview.
-Application should be made by the middle of the fall semester of the student’s sophomore year.
-Selected applicants attend six weeks of instruction at the Naval Science Institute (NSI) at Newport, Rhode Island, during the summer before their third academic year.
-At NSI, students take courses in naval science, physical fitness, and drill, similar to those required of four-year NROTC students during their freshman and sophomore years.
-Successful completion of the NSI program qualifies the two-year applicants for appointment as midshipmen in the Naval Reserve and enrollment in the NROTC Scholarship Program.
+Two-Year/Three-Year Scholarship Program—Selection for this program is made through national competition, based on the student’s academic record, physical qualifications, and an interview.
+Application should be made by the middle of the fall semester.
 Upon acceptance of this appointment, students receive all the benefits and assume all the obligations of midshipmen in the Four-Year Scholarship Program.

-Entering freshmen and transfer students who are awarded NROTC scholarships and plan to live on campus may also be eligible for GW Residence Hall Awards from the University.
-NROTC scholars with prior experience in the Navy are eligible for awards covering the nominal charges for on-campus housing and meals.
-NROTC scholars who are new to the Navy and are majoring in mathematics, chemistry, physics, or a program in the School of Engineering and Applied Science may receive up to $4,000 to be applied toward the costs of on-campus housing and meals.
+Entering freshmen and transfer students who are awarded NROTC scholarships and plan to live on campus may also be eligible for GW residence hall awards from the University.
+NROTC scholars who are new to the Navy and are majoring in mathematics, chemistry, physics, or a program in the School of Engineering and Applied Science may receive up to $4,000 a semester to be applied toward the costs of on-campus housing and meals.
+Non-STEM scholarship midshipmen may be eligible for up to $2,000 a semester to be applied toward the costs of on-campus housing and meals.
 Further information on these awards is available from the University Office of Admissions.

 Requirements for all candidates—Qualifications for acceptable candidates for the Scholarship Program or the College Program include U.S. citizenship, fulfillment of physical requirements, and willingness to participate in required summer training periods and to accept a commission in the U.S. Navy or Marine Corps when offered.